All prerequisites, links to material and slides for this course can be found on github.

 PDFs are maybe the most useful format to export into.
 PDFs are vector-based so each part of the plot is saved as scalable cooridnates as opposed to specific pixels.

-PDFs can then be opened in imaging software like illustrator or inkscape (this is a open source and free software).
+PDFs can then be opened in imaging software like illustrator or inkscape (this is a open source and free equivalent).
 When you open a PDF in these programs you can fully customize the plots to your aesthetic with a graphic user interface.
 Furthermore as they are vector-based, they can be easily assembled into publication quality figures without resolution issues and pixelation.

 Exercises on base plotting can be found here